dylancolwill/misp-taxii/README.md

 ```

 ## Usage
 By default, the server runs on localhost at port 8000.
-This can be configured inside `main.py`, see the [FasiAPI server deployment docs](https://fastapi.tiangolo.com/deployment/manually/#run-the-server-program) or [running behind a proxy](https://fastapi.tiangolo.com/ja/advanced/behind-a-proxy/).
+This can be configured inside `main.py`, see the [FasiAPI server deployment docs](https://fastapi.tiangolo.com/deployment/manually/#run-the-server-program), or additionally, [running behind a proxy](https://fastapi.tiangolo.com/ja/advanced/behind-a-proxy/).

 MISP IP must be configured before starting the server, this can be set in `functions/misp.py`.